jasny/php-code-quality/STANDARD.md

 A document block for a method that implements the [fluent interface pattern](https://en.wikipedia.org/wiki/Fluent_interface) SHOULD state `@return $this`.

+_Tests cases are an exception to this paragraph.
+See 5.4._

-## 7. Testing
+## 5. Testing

-### 7.1.
+### 5.1.
 Unit tests

 Projects and libraries SHOULD include unit tests, runnable by phpunit or codeception.

-Each library class and function SHOULD be covered by unit tests, with a code coverage of 90% or more.
+Each library class and function SHOULD be covered by unit tests, with a code coverage of 100%.
+Code that can't be tested should be [explicitly ignored](https://phpunit.de/manual/current/en/code-coverage-analysis.html#code-coverage-analysis.ignoring-code-blocks).

-Each model class SHOULD be covered by unit tests, with a code coverage of 90% or more.
+Each model class SHOULD be covered by unit tests, with a code coverage of 95% or more.

 A controller class SHOULD NOT be covered by unit tests.

-### 7.2.
+### 5.2.
 API tests

-Projects with a web service API SHOULD include API tests, runnable by phpunit or codeception.
+Projects with a web service API SHOULD include API tests, runnable by codeception.

-Controller methods related to a web service SHOULD be covered by API tests, with a code covereage of 90% or more.
+Controller methods related to a web service SHOULD be covered by API tests, with a code covereage of 95% or more.

-### 7.3.
+### 5.3.
 Functional tests

 Projects with a user interface SHOULD have a test plan for manual acceptance testing.

 Controller methods not related to a web service MAY be covered by automated functional tests, runnable by codeception.

+### 5.4.
+Documentation

+Test cases SHOULD NOT use document blocks for all properties and methods as stated in 4.2.

+Tests SHOULD use document blocks for annotations where available.
+Test cases SHOULD use annotations rather than code if possible.

+## 6. icense

+Open source Jasny libraries SHOULD be released under the MIT license.
+A LICENSE file should be present in the library's root folder.